 Meanwhile, there were developments in North Africa.
 This region had seen a focus of activity since May, when ‘Desert Fox’ Rommel started an offensive in the Western Desert.
 Tobruk had fallen in June but the British forced Rommel to retreat at El Alamein.
 Montgomery took command of the army in the area but it was not until October 23 that he began Operation Lightfoot in preparation for the Second Battle of Alamein.

 November began with Eisenhower taking command of Operation Torch.
-This was an attempt to invade enemy-occupied countries the north-west African coast.
+This was an attempt to invade enemy-occupied countries of the north-west African coast.
 Beginning on November 8, American and British forces attacked specific targets.
 The middle of the month saw some progress for the Allies, with Tobruk back in their hands.
 The city of Algiers surrendered and became an Allied stronghold having been in the hands of the Vichy French.
 On November 20 Benghazi was captured by Monty’s 8th Army.
-All this was backed up at sea and Turbulent’s 9th War Patrol was part of this cover in the north-west of the Mediterranean.
+Turbulent’s 9th War Patrol was part of the back-up at sea to cover the north-west Mediterranean.

 Maybe the Hemingway book promised by Jim was For Whom the Bell Tolls to which Hugh may have been drawn.
 It tells the story of an American who, like himself, volunteers for a war not his own.